Almissbah/android-mvvm-dagger-livedata/README.md

 # Al Wasit Android
-This a simple Application for testing mvvm and repository pattern.
+This a simple Application implementing mvvm and repository pattern.

 ## App Features
 1. User can list and view offers.